-Conceicao feels weight of Cameroonian expectation
+Conceicao feels weight of expectation

 Cameroon face Burkina Faso, Ethiopia and Cape Verde in Group A and take on the Burkinabe in the tournament's opening game in Yaounde on Sunday (16:00 GMT).

-Conceicao describes the group as "well-balanced" and is wary of the challenges his side will face as they look to reach the knock-out stage.
+Conceicao describes the group as "well-balanced", but is undertandably wary of the challenges his side will face as they look to reach the knock-out stage.

 "We've been watching a few of Burkina Faso's games and they have a good team," the 60-year-old added.